 For a network, the selection of the cables depends upon the network’s size, usage, procedure, or topology.
 The enterprises choose the networking cable for efficient business functions.
 For networking and wiring system, the type of the network cable used in the network infrastructure is the most crucial aspect for many industries.

-The networking and wiring might be necessary for the infrastructure of videos, voice, CCTV, automation systems, and access control systems.
+The networking and wiring might be necessary for the infrastructure of videos, voice, CCTV services, automation systems, and fingerprint door access control systems.
 Moreover, several standards and different types of networking cables are available for specific purposes.
 These cables are:

 - Shielded twisted pair cable